Qinbeans/test-1/README.md

 # Premise
 This is just a fun little project to get to know code better.
 A bonus is that we can play with friends.

+# Credits
+All the repositories I used are not mine and I do not take credit for them.<br>
+Nathan Chan<br>
+Ryan Fong<br>